PedroTroller/website/README.md

-This is the code for my professional website, which is of course not meant to be reused or deployed by anyone else but me, but free code hosting is cool, and I actually didn’t see any reason to keep this closed source.
+This is the code for my professional website, which is of course not meant to be reused or deployed by anyone else but me, but free code hosting is cool, and I actually didn’t see a valid reason to keep this closed source.

 ## License